Need Help? Give us a call.

 Clayton says that mastering all of the typical marketing channels, and putting a starting budget of $500-$2,000 in place to acquire your first 10-100 customers, is the best way to start.
 A digital marketing expert may be necessary to bring your game to the next level once you expand.

 In 2017, we’re probably past the day of using a pen and paper to keep track of all expenses, schedules, and accounts.
-Even Quickbooks and other spreadsheet applications, though capable of handling large quantities of information, is a bit outdated.
+Even spreadsheet applications, though capable of handling large quantities of information, are a bit outdated.
 There are automated programs for managing inventory, assets, and time clocks that work very well.

 As mentioned above, a major part of landscaping is fairly simple: Answer the phone, get back to your clients, get your work done when you say you will.
 This mindset should never fade, especially as you’re trying to get ahead of other competitors in your field.